-The genesis of sharpening your chainsaw begins the moment you realize that your chain isn’t working properly, thus cutting effectively.
-As a result, time has come for you to sharpen and make the blade of your chainsaw sharp again.
-We all want a perfectly sharpened chainsaw, but safety first.
+The task of sharpening your chainsaw begins the moment you realize that your chain isn’t working properly, and being unable to cut effectively.
+Hence, time has come for you to make the blade of your chainsaw sharp again.
+We all want a perfectly sharpened chainsaw, but safety first!

-Before you start sharpening your chainsaw, you need to put it on a table and make sure that the device is off.
+Before you start sharpening your chainsaw, you need to put it on a table and make sure that the device is turned off.
 It is essential to check the plug and the switch button, so that you avoid any unpleasant incidents.
-After having done this movement, you need to roll over the chain of your chainsaw to notice all the parts where the blade has been consumed.
+After making sure of this, you need to roll over the chain of your chainsaw to notice all the parts where the blade has been worn down.
 Thus, you can grind the chain on the necessary parts that needs to be sharpened.

-You must also be careful when sharpening the chainsaw, as you will need to take precaution measures by wearing safety gloves and most important: goggles.
-When sharpening a chain it is common that sparkles spread in the air.
-Thus, you need to protect your hands and your eyes due to serious harm that are easy to avoid and prevent.
+You must also be careful when sharpening the chainsaw, as you will need to take precautionary measures by wearing safety gloves and most important: goggles.
+When sharpening a chain it is common that sparks fly.
+Thus, you need to protect your hands and your eyes from serious harm.

 2. Prepare Your Dremel

-Usually it doesn’t matter what kind of dremel you use, because all of them serve the same function.
+Usually it doesn’t matter what kind of dremel you use, because all of them serve similar function.
 Within a dremel device you will find three different grinding tools: two spacers and a gauge.
-Prior starting to use your dremel, you have to place all the tools together into the right order.
-Firstly, you will have to find out which one of the grinding tools you are going to use.
+Prior to starting the use of your dremel, you have to place all the tools together into the right order.
+First, you will have to find out which one of the grinding tools you are going to use.

-Such things are discovered by proving each one of the three tools fits better at the spaces of the chain’s teeth.
-Having noticed this, you will find how many spacers you are going to put into the dremel.
+You can determine which one of the three tools fits better in the space between the chain’s teeth.
+Having noticed this, you will find how many spacers you will need to put into the dremel.
 For example, the small grinding tools requires only one spacer, while the other ones need two.

 After this, place the spacers on the dremel device and then fit the gauge part right on the spacers.
 The place where the spacer with the gauge unite, it is where you will start to screw the grinding tool that you are going to use.
-Make sure that you screw clockwise the sharpening stone and it stands firm, while you use it.
+Make sure that you screw the sharpening stone clockwise and that it stands firm while you use it.

 3. Sharpen the Chain of Your Chainsaw

 Now that you have assembled all the pieces of your dremel, you can begin to sharpen the chainsaw using the method that we are going to describe.
-Keep the sharpening stone in a diagonal way.
-Firstly directing it in your right side, and then on the left one.
-You will notice this, because firstly you will need to sharpen the space between two nocks of the chainsaw.
-After finishing with the first one, with your hand circulate the chain to continue to the next two nocks.
+Keep the sharpening stone in a diagonal direction.
+First directing it in your right side, and then on the left side.
+You need to notice this, because you will need to sharpen the space between two nooks of the chainsaw.
+After finishing with the first one, with your hand circulate the chain to continue to the next two nooks.

-After you have done this process with all nocks you will need to change the direction of your dremel, thus sharpening the other nocks that have a different direction of their cut.
-Place the dremel by following the same direction of the chain’s teeth and start sharpening the nocks the same way you did the first time.
+After you have done this process with all nooks you will need to change the direction of your dremel, thus sharpening the other nooks that have a different direction of their cut.
+Place the dremel by following the same direction of the chain’s teeth and start sharpening the nooks the same way you did the first time.
 In the end, you will notice that the whole chainsaw is sharpened and ready to be used so that you can cut woods and trees again.